Seafari Joins Ocean Quest

 The Coral Reef propagation course took 3 days.
-Covers fun and interesting information about how corals are living organisms that is very sensitive to changes is its environment.
-It highlighted that handling corals during restoration may cause undue stress to it that could lead to high rate of mortality, a key factor in success.
+Covers fun and interesting information about how corals are living organisms that are very sensitive to changes in their environment.
+It highlighted that handling corals during restoration may cause undue stress to it that could lead to a high rate of mortality, a key factor in success.

 You can Learn Too!